putneydm/david_site_design/src/collections/_resume/resume.markdown

 Created an integrated web app experience that connected budgeting, scheduling, contracts, financials, document handling, invoicing and inventory tracking to create an end-to-end project management tool for the building trades.

-* Collaborated with product owner on scheduling, roadmap and feature set
-* Completed weekly status reports and tracked project budget
-* Onboarded team members, as well as day-to-day management of team
-* Conducted user and stakeholder interviews to gather requirements
-* Prototyped and iterated multiple features, screens and flows in Sketch
-* Web app information architecture and site navigation
-* Led weekly design reviews with stakeholders and team
-* Visual design, design system and component library creation and maintenance
-* Agile scrum, Jira ticket and documentation writing

 ##### MIB Group enterprise search portal

-**Design Lead & Developer** \| *Braintree, Mass*<br />
+**Design Lead & Developer** \| *Braintree, Mass* \|

-Designed and built a dynamic, simple UI for a web app that allows users to easily request and track the status of dozens of medical records from multiple sources.
+Designed and built a dynamic, simple UI for a groundbreaking web app that allows users to easily request and track the status of dozens of medical records from multiple sources that allowed the MIB to launch a new business unit.

-* Worked closely with Product Owner to plan product feature roadmap
-* Balanced deadlines for delivery of design and development work
-* Planning and facilitation of discovery and design thinking sessions
-* User interviews and regular UI testing of new features
-* UI prototyping, iteration and bi-weekly design reviews
-* Created visual design and design system component library
-* Agile scrum, Jira ticket and documentation writing
-* Front end development: HTML, CSS and JavaScript.
-Owner and maintainer of the CSS and HTML code base.

 [MIB Case Study][6]

 ##### Bose Corporation hardware UI

-**Design Lead** \| *Framingham, Mass*<br />
+**Design Lead** \| *Framingham, Mass* \|
-Breakthrough, first-of-its-kind FDA-approved over-the-counter hearing aid.
+Designed and documented haerdware user interface for a breakthrough, first-of-its-kind FDA-approved over-the-counter hearing aid.

-* Worked with engineers to spec hardware UI  requirements — capacitive touch points, buttons and LEDs
-* Mapped user actions and device functionality onto hardware UI
-* Worked with mechanical engineers and firmware team on prototyping hardware UI
-* Planned and analyzed user testing of hardware
-* Trained in FDA-regulated product design and processes
-* Wrote FDA-regulated documentation for user-interface interactions

 [Bose Case Study][7]

 ##### Zipcar mobile app

-**UI/UX Designer** \| *Boston, Mass* <br />
-Revamped and modernized Zipcar’s outdated Android and iOS apps with a refreshed visual design, new identity and intuitive, elegant flows.
+**UI/UX Designer** \| *Boston, Mass* \| Revamped and modernized Zipcar’s outdated Android and iOS apps with a refreshed visual design, new identity and intuitive, elegant flows.
 Created prototypes, conducted user testing.
 Worked closely with product owner to set priorities.

 ##### Forrester Research mobile app

-**Designer & Developer** \| *Cambridge, Mass*<br />
-Worked with CEO to design and prototype a real-time customer feedback app that would aggregate consumer opinion across a wide swath of industries.
+**Designer & Developer** \| *Cambridge, Mass* \| Worked with CEO to design and prototype a real-time customer feedback app that would aggregate consumer opinion across a wide swath of industries.

 ##### Avid Technology web site

-**Designer & developer** \| *Burlington, Mass*<br />
-Increased software sales by 70 percent with a total redesign of information architecture, visuals, content and UX on Avid.com to focus on direct sales.
+**Designer & developer** \| *Burlington, Mass* \| Increased software sales by 70 percent with a total redesign of information architecture, visuals, content and UX on Avid.com to focus on direct sales.

 ### BostonGlobe.com
 #### UX/UI Designer & Front-End Developer